Hunt Valley Towne Centre: Hunt Valley Town Centre

 In October 2007, WalMart relocated two miles south to Cockeysville.
 The space was then occupied by Best Buy, but closed in May 2012.
 Bob's Discount Furniture then took over the space in 2015.
 All three of these spaces utilized one of the original escalators from Macy's, traveling in the down direction.
 It resides in the current Bob's south entrance.

 On June 23, 2017, the original Sears store in the Hunt Valley Towne Centre, an original part of the Mall that was one of 235 properties Sears Holdings spun off into Seritage Growth Properties in 2015, closed, as part of Sears' announcement of closing 20 stores across the United States.

 In 2018, Part of the first level of the former Sears became Michaels and HomeGoods.

 On December 7, 2020, it was announced that Ashley HomeStore will open a new location in the former Sears, expected to take up a sizable chunk of the second floor.

 On February 9, 2021, it was announced that OneLife Fitness would open a new 55,000 square-foot two story gym in the former Sears.
 Part of the new location will be built off of the existing Sears building.
 It will include a boutique studio for barre, spark and apex classes, a large cardio area, an indoor lap pool and a kid's club.

 A 310-unit apartment building is expected to break ground on one of the parking lots of the Sears building.

 Transit connections

-In 1997, the Baltimore Light Rail was extended north from its then-terminus at Timonium station to Hunt Valley station in the parking lot of Hunt Valley Mall.
+In 1997, the Baltimore Light Rail was extended north from its then-terminus at Timonium (now Fairgrounds) to Hunt Valley station in the parking lot of Hunt Valley Mall.
 There were hopes that this would increase business to the struggling mall.
 Increased lighting, security officers and off duty police were added to ward off any additional crime.

 Prior to the light rail's extension, the mall was served by Maryland Transit Administration Bus Route 9.
 Today, this route operates to the nearby International Circle.

-In fiction

-Hunt Valley Mall was an inspiration for the fictional "S'Wallow Valley Mall and Pizza Court" in Tim and Eric's Billion Dollar Movie.